A stellar dynamical mass measurement of an inactive black hole at redshift 2: Acknowledgments

-We built a range of dynamical models using {\tt jampy} version 8.0.0 \cite{Cappellari08,Cappellari20,jampy}.
-The code calculates stellar dynamics within an axisymmetric system in which the luminosity and mass distributions are specifies as MGEs.
-It assumes that the velocity ellipsoid is aligned with either cylindrical (cyl) or spherical (sph) coordinates; our models include both possibilities.
-All models included parameters for (1) inclination $i$; (2) black hole mass $M_{\bullet}$; (3) a gradient in the velocity anisotropy $\beta_z$ (cyl) or $\beta_r$ (sph) given by the logistic profile that {\tt jampy} provides, which is specified by the inner and outer values, $\beta_0$ and $\beta_{\infty}$, and a transition height $z_{\beta}$ (cyl) or radius $r_{\beta}$ (sph); and (4) a spherical power-law dark matter halo specified by a slope $\gamma_{\rm DM}$, where $\rho_{\rm DM} \propto r^{-\gamma_{\rm DM}}$, and the dark matter fraction $f_{\rm DM}$ within a 5-kpc sphere.
-We fixed {\tt alpha}, the {\tt jampy} parameter that controls the speed of the transition from $\beta_0$ to $\beta_{\infty}$, to 2 and verified that our analysis is insensitive to this choice.
-(This {\tt jampy} parameter is unrelated to our $\alpha$, defined below.)
-Based on initial fits, the systemic velocity was fixed to $v_{\rm sys} = 1$~\kms~relative to $z = 1.9480$.
+We constructed multiple dynamical models using {\tt jampy} version 8.0.0 \cite{Cappellari08,Cappellari20,jampy}.
+This code calculates stellar dynamics within an axisymmetric system in which the luminosity and mass distributions are specified as MGEs.
+It assumes that the velocity ellipsoid is aligned with either cylindrical (cyl) or spherical (sph) coordinates; we verify the robustness of the results by the recommended practice \cite{Cappellari20} of considering both these limiting cases.

-Our stellar mass surface density map accounts for spatial gradients in age, metallicity, and dust.
-We introduced additional flexibility into the dynamical models to allow for uncertainties in the SPS models and for the possibility of a non-Milky Way IMF.
-Specifically, we defined a parameter $\alpha = (M_*/L) / (M_*/L)_{\rm MW}$ that rescales the SPS-based estimate $(M_*/L)_{\rm MW}$, and we further allowed $\alpha$ to vary spatially.
-Because the manner of spatial variation is unknown \emph{a priori}, we considered several models:
+We modeled three mass components: the stellar system, whose treatment is described below; a dark matter halo; and, optionally, a black hole with a mass $M_{\bullet}$.
+The dark matter was treated as a spherical halo quantified by a logarithmic slope $\gamma_{\rm DM}$, where the density $\rho_{\rm DM} \propto r^{-\gamma_{\rm DM}}$, and the dark matter fraction $f_{\rm DM}$ within a 5-kpc sphere.
+The velocity anisotropy parameter $\beta_z$ (cyl models) or $\beta_r$ (sph models) was allowed to vary spatially using the logistic profile in {\tt jampy}.
+The parameters specifying this gradient are the inner ($\beta_0$) and outer ($\beta_{\infty}$) values of the velocity anisotropy, along with a transition height $z_{\beta}$ (cyl) or radius $r_{\beta}$ (sph).
+(We fixed {\tt alpha}, the {\tt jampy} parameter that controls the speed of the transition from $\beta_0$ to $\beta_{\infty}$, to 2 and verified that our analysis is insensitive to this choice.)
+The inclination $i$ was also included as a parameter.
+We allowed the systemic velocity $v_{\rm sys}$ to vary in initial fits; based on those results, we fixed $v_{\rm sys} = 1$~\kms~(relative to $z = 1.9480$) in the analysis described below.